-- the server name - the maximum number of jobs that the server can run concurrently - the total number of jobs currently managed by the server - the status of the server - for each job state, the name of the state and the number of jobs in the server in that state
+- The server name. - The maximum number of jobs that the server can run concurrently. - The total number of jobs currently managed by the server. - The status of the server. - For each job state, the name of the state and the number of jobs in the server in that state.

 If server status is being displayed and the -f option is specified, the output will depend on whether qstat was compiled to use a Tcl interpreter.
-See the configuration section for details.
+See the 2.3 Advanced Configuration section for details.
 If Tcl is not being used, the full display for the server consists of the header line: Server: server name